ustaxcourt/ef-cms/docsify/running-locally.md

+# Running Dawson Locally

 So by now, hopefully now you've logged in to a deployed Dawson environment and played around uploading a petition as the *petitioner1@example.com* user and maybe even served that petition as the *petitionsclerk2@example.com* user.
 Now it's time to figure out how you can run this application locally so that you can start contributing to the project.

 ## Prerequisites

+### Git

+Download and install [git](https://git-scm.com/downloads).
+We use GitHub as our source control.

+After installing git, be sure to clone the project locally:

+`git clone git@github.com:flexion/ef-cms.git`

 ### Node v14.16.0

 All of our application code is built using Javascript:

 - Our frontend is written React, Cerebral, and bundled using webpack.
 - Our backend APIs are written using express and a serverless wrapper.

 Because of this, you will need to make sure you node and npm installed locked to the following versions:
     - Node v14.16.0